cup-noodlehS/art-gallery-api/readme.md

 > Note: The image upload and delete would only work if you have a cloudinary account

 - inside the repo, create a file named `.env`
-- input your cloudinary credentials
+- copy this in your `.env` file then input your cloudinary credentials, e.g, replace "<name>" with your cloudinary cloud name
 ```
 CLOUDINARY_CLOUD_NAME=<name>
 CLOUDINARY_API_KEY=<key>